davidalber/jupyterhub-aws/README.md

 commands, your JupyterHub instance is ready to go.

 As written in this repository, Terraform will:
-- Deploy all resources to the AWS us-west-2 region
+- Deploy all resources to the AWS us-west-2 region.
-- Create a VPC named "jupyterhub"
+- Create a VPC named "jupyterhub".
-- Set up a security group with HTTP, HTTPS, SSH, and Mosh ingress rules
+- Set up a security group with HTTP, HTTPS, SSH, and Mosh ingress rules.

 ## Customizing